maschmi/maschmi.github.io/_posts/2024-09-28-EguiComamnds.md

 }
 ```

-`cmd_to_run` field which is read as first instruction of the update loop
+`cmd_to_run` field which is read and handled as first instruction of the update loop

 ```rust
 if let Some(cmd) = &self.cmd_to_run {